london-escience/tempss/README.md

-# TemPro
+# TemPSS - Templates and Profiles for Scientific Software

-### A template and profile editor for managing application inputs
+### A template and profile manager and editor for handling application inputs for HPC software

-TemPro is a web service for managing application parameter templates and profiles which are used for collaboratively generating input files for scientific HPC applications.
+TemPSS is a web service for managing application parameter templates and profiles which are used for collaboratively generating input files for scientific HPC applications.